dotnetthailand/dotnetthailand.github.io/content/web-frameworks/orchard-core-cms/setup-orchard-core-cms.md

   ```

 # Launch a website
-- Use VS Code integrated terminal by pressing **ctrl + `**
+- In VS Code, press **ctrl + `** to launch the integrated terminal.
-- CD to `src/OrchardExample.Cms` folder.
-- Run the project with the following commands:
+- Run the project with the following command:
   ```sh
   $ cd src/OrchardExample.Cms
   $ dotnet run